napilab/napi-xcom/src/pages/index.md

 - **Napi-X.Server** — a server platform for centralized device management under NapiOS.
 It implements the concept of Software-Defined Device Management (SDDM) and includes a web application for authorizing and managing multiple devices.

-## A fast first look
+## A quick first look

-This is what a Napi-X looks like with stanalone Napi-X.Dev and a possible workflow in real life.
+This is what a Napi-X looks like with standalone Napi-X.Dev and a possible workflow in real life.

 ![](img/napi-x-standalone-1.png)